-To lower soil pH: If the pH is higher than 7.0, small amounts of composted leaves, cottonseed meal, or peat moss will lower the pH of soil.
+To lower soil pH: If the pH is higher than 7.0, aluminum sulfate, calcium chloride, iron sulfate, peat moss, soil sulfur can be utilized to lower the pH of soil.

-To raise soil pH: If the pH is lower than 7.0, small amounts of hardwood ashes or crushed oyster/egg shells will help to raise the soil pH.
+To raise soil pH: If the pH is lower than 7.0, small amounts of hardwood ashes, ground limestone (also raises calcium), dolomite limestone (also raises calcium and magnesium) can help raise the soil pH.

 Hydroponic Heroin: Grow Opium Poppies Without Soil